nimeshneema/William-Apple-Developer-Platform/Notes/Queries.markdown

 -   How general purpose is Swift?
 Can I make a back-end application and have the same language throughout?

-    Swift is designed to be a general purpose language and a replacement for languages such as C. It could span from writing consumer apps to device drives, scalable backends, system apps, kernel extensions all the way to operating systems.
+    Swift is designed to be a general purpose language and a replacement for languages such as C. It could span from writing consumer apps to device drives, scalable back-ends, system apps, kernel extensions all the way to operating systems.

-    Apart from the 1st party frameworks available for developing for Apple platforms, there's lack of 3rd party libraries and frameworks which in my opinion has restricted the utility of writing scalable backends (also the other backend solutions are pretty mature which makes writing backends in Swift less prefered a choice).
+    Apart from the 1st party frameworks available for developing for Apple platforms, there's lack of 3rd party libraries and frameworks which in my opinion has restricted the utility of writing scalable back-ends (also the other back-end solutions are pretty mature which makes writing back-ends in Swift less preferred a choice in general).

 ---